Hamid-R1/tmp/K8s-Debug-Troubleshooting/K8s-Debug-Troubleshooting.md

 ```

 ### Not Ready Pod
-Readiness probe fails â†’ no traffic routed by Service
+Readiness probe fails -> no traffic routed by Service

 Fix:
 ```bash